gatsbyjs/gatsby/docs/blog/2020-04-15-get-together-by-staying-apart-for-now/index.md

 The good news is it’s easier than ever to interact with people online and host remote events.
 Here are some ideas for engaging with the community and sharing your Gatsby expertise while still safely physically, if not socially, distancing:

-1. Host your own Gatsby webinar.
-Invite the folks who usually attend your in-person events to a live stream or online call, and give a Gatsby presentation.
+1. _Host your own Gatsby webinar._ Invite the folks who usually attend your in-person events to a live stream or online call, and give a Gatsby presentation.
-2. Do some live pair programming.
-Get together with one of your Gatsby buddies on your preferred remote interaction tools and stream on Twitch or YouTube.
+2. _Do some live pair programming._ Get together with one of your Gatsby buddies on your preferred remote interaction tools and stream on Twitch or YouTube.
 You can also [sign up to pair with someone from the Gatsby team](https://www.gatsbyjs.org/contributing/pair-programming/).
 You might even make it onto our [Twitch channel](https://www.twitch.tv/gatsbyjs)!
-3. Chat with other community members on the [Gatsby Discord server](https://gatsby.dev/discord).
+3. _Chat with other community members on the [Gatsby Discord server](https://gatsby.dev/discord)._
-4. Hang out on the [Gatsby Twitch channel](https://www.twitch.tv/gatsbyjs).
-Check out our channel for info on our upcoming streams.
+4. _Hang out on the [Gatsby Twitch channel](https://www.twitch.tv/gatsbyjs)._ Check out our channel for info on our upcoming streams.
-5. Plan to attend [Virtual Gatsby Days](https://www.gatsbyjs.org/blog/2020-04-14-virtual-gatsby-days-registration/), June 2nd & 3rd!
+5. _Plan to attend [Virtual Gatsby Days](https://www.gatsbyjs.org/blog/2020-04-14-virtual-gatsby-days-registration/)_, June 2nd & 3rd!

 ## Some great tools for remote events
 We have the technology!
 There are lots of free tools and applications you can use to host an awesome remote event.
 Here are a few that we’ve used at Gatsby: